minhthong095/CICD/README.md

 Note:
 - Only apply scripts to Flutter project and work in flow for testing in firebase app distribute and testflight.
 Default Flutter SDK 1.12.13+hotfix-9.
 - Auto signing not config in ios project will not work.
 Only running when ios add distribution provisioning.
+- lane 'bump_and_build' has option for scheme to custom bitrise script.

 Pick up file:
 - bitrise_distribute_testflight.yml